 Students entering these training programs must have a high school diploma or GED with previous coursework in mathematics and reading.
 Other prerequisites may include the completion of a certificate program or degree in AC or related field.

 Workshops and apprenticeships are also available that offer hands-on learning.

 - Heating, Air Conditioning, Ventilation, and Refrigeration Maintenance

 AC Certificate and Certification Programs

 An AC certificate program teaches students to control indoor environments and provide comfortable conditions in an energy-efficient manner.
-Students develop in-depth technical knowledge and proficiency in AC systems.
+Students of related certificate programs develop in-depth technical knowledge and proficiency in AC systems.
 Opportunities are also available for those who want to learn the scientific and practical applications of system design, which enhances students' capabilities in this field.

 The program coursework offers an understanding of a variety of engineering fundamentals and principles.
 Classes continue to focus on the emerging issues facing the AC industry regarding emissions and energy efficiency.
 Courses in this program include: